-- All text mining tasks where instances of some output information type C are to be inferred can be evaluated as a binary classification task. - Check for each possible candidate instance of C whether the decision of an approach to infer the instance matches the ground truth.
+- All tasks where instances of an output information type C are to be inferred can be evaluated as a binary classification task. - Check for each candidate instance whether the decision of an approach to infer the instance or not matches the ground truth.